Certified Air Duct Cleaning Monroe, CT

 Why We Don't Offer $69 Air Duct Cleaning In Monroe

 You've seen the ads.
 “Whole-house air duct cleaning, $69!”
-Those offers are bait-and-switch operations flagged by the BBB and the Connecticut Attorney General.
+Those offers are bait-and-switch operations, and the number on the ad is not the number on the invoice.
 The $69 gets a technician in your door with a shop-vac and a compressor hose.
 Once inside, “required” add-ons push the bill to $900 or more, for work that is not actually to NADCA ACR-2021 standard.

 What Happens On A $69 Job